-As a team, we (Nacho and Kirsten) have been working together for 11 years, traveling the world and getting to know some of the most beautiful places across the globe.
-Before we met, Nacho did his training as an instructor at the School of Mountaineering in Benasque, Spain.
+As a team, we (Nacho and Kirsten) have been working together for many years, traveling the world and getting to know some of the most beautiful places across the globe.
+Nacho trained as an instructor at the School of Mountaineering in Benasque, Spain.
 Later he worked as an instructor for the Cantabrian School of Mountaineering and subsequently as an instructor in wilderness survival techniques.
 He has done mountaineering expeditions as a guide with clients and friends to the Alps, Pyrenees, Andes, Central Asia, Africa, Patagonia and the Rockies.
 Subsequently he worked as a team member for cave search and rescue in Cantabria, Spain.
 He continues to give mountain and cave search and rescue training to firemen, emergency responders and people who work at heights.
-Biking has always been a passion for him and when we went to western Mongolia for the first time 5 years ago, we decided with no uncertainty that the best way to see the countryside was on a Fatbike.
+Biking has always been a passion for him and when we went to western Mongolia for the first time 7 years ago, we decided with no uncertainty that the best way to see the countryside was on a Fatbike.